impeccable-tester/YouTubeAdSkipper/README.md

 ![YouTubeAdSkipper](https://github.com/impeccable-tester/YouTubeAdSkipper/blob/master/icon.ico)

-Extract the zip and the run ChromeYouTubeAdSkipper app.
+Extract the zip and the run YouTubeAdSkipper application.

 Tested on Chrome 83 on mac/win/linux